The Gift (essay): Influence

-The Gift has been very influential in anthropology, where there is a large field of study devoted to reciprocity and exchange.
-It has also influenced philosophers, artists, and political activists, including Georges Bataille, Jacques Derrida, Jean Baudrillard, and more recently the work of David Graeber and the theologians John Milbank and Jean-Luc Marion.
+Beyond Mauss's intended influence, the ideas present in The Gift have been very influential in anthropology, where there is a large field of study devoted to reciprocity and exchange.
+Most explicitly, Mauss's ideas in The Gift inspired one of the primary arguments in Claude Lévi-Strauss's Elementary Structures of Kinship.
+Lévi-Strauss's book applied Mauss's concept of reciprocity to the exchange of women in marriage, arguing that this exchange created social obligations that strengthened intra-community relationships.
+It has also influenced philosophers, artists, and political activists, including Georges Bataille, Jacques Derrida, Jean Baudrillard, Ernest Becker and more recently the work of David Graeber and the theologians John Milbank and Jean-Luc Marion.